 African Film Weekend celebrates African culture on the continent and the Diaspora through cinema.
 Faculty, staff, students, and the general public of Richmond have the opportunity to learn about cultures and issues through the best productions Africa can offer in the realm of filmmaking.
-Film themes vary from year to year; this fall's theme is "Africa’s Global Challenges."
+Film themes vary from year to year.

 International Center Commons

 Tey (Aujourd'hui), directed by Alain Gomis (Senegal/France, 2012) (86 minutes)

 Mwansa the Great directed by Rungano Nyoni (Zambia/ UK, 2011).
 (23 min) Appropriate for ages 7 and up.

 Varavarankely directed by Sitraka Randriamahaly (Madagascar, 2008-2010) (silent animation, 3 min.)
 Appropriate for all ages

 Y en a marre /Fed Up directed by Adams Sie (Senegal, 2013).
 (19 minutes)